dimagi/commcare-hq/corehq/apps/geospatial/README.md

 4. owner_name: (Optional) To assign case to a mobile worker, simply add worker username here.
 Remove column if not using

 For dimagi devs looking for bulk data, you could use any of the excel sheets available in https://dimagi-dev.atlassian.net/browse/SC-3051

-# Case Grouping

-There are various configuration settings available for deciding how case grouping is done.
-These parameters are saved in the `GeoConfig` model which is linked to a domain.
-It is important to note however, that not all available parameters will be used for case grouping.
-The parameters that actually get used is determined by the chosen grouping method.
-Mainly, these are:
-1. Min/Max Grouping - Grouping is done by specifying the minimum and maximum number of cases that each group may have.
-2. Target Size Grouping - Grouping is done by specifying how many groups should be created.
-Cases will then evenly get distributed into groups to meet the target number of groups.